staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 ## Working with the presenter template
 1. Open the "Presenter Scene" file inside Assets/_Presenter/_Your Project.

 2. Unfold the "---SETTINGS---" and "---SCENE---" objects in the scene hierarchy.
+Add chapters here.

+### Add a Chapter

-3. To create a new chapter, add a Chapter prefab from "Assets/_Presenter/Prefabs" and assign it to the Chapter List in the "Presenter Settings" object.
+1. To create a new chapter, add a Chapter prefab from "Assets/_Presenter/Prefabs" and assign it to the Chapter List in the "Presenter Settings" object.
 The order in "Presenter Settings" defines the order the chapters will play in when using the Left/Right arrows.
 Anything nested under a Chapter prefab will be toggled on/off.
 You are not limited to slides or 360 videos.
 You can place anything there.

-4. Whatever you do, the main rule to folllow is: Everything should be nested underneath a Chapter prefab.
+2. Whatever you do, the main rule to folllow is: Everything should be nested underneath a Chapter prefab.
 Nothing outside!